MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 ## Overview of cloud-based recording

-The following chart explains which call participant can initiate a cloud-based call recording in each type of call:
+The following chart explains which call participant can initiate a cloud-based call recording in each type of call.

 |     Type of call    |     Can a Dynamics 365   Remote Assist HoloLens user record?     |     Can a Dynamics 365   Remote Assist mobile user record?     |     Can a Teams desktop user record?    | Can a Teams mobile user record? |
 |-----------------|------------------------------------------------------------------|----------------------------------------------------------------|-------------------------------------------|-----------------|